pauldambra/blog_source/_posts/2026-02-11-how-i-do-user-interviews.md

 This is also a great way to introduce colleagues to the process.
 They can shadow your user interviews and capture quotes as they listen.

 Of course, if you're doing these remotely it's trivial to record or transcribe the interview.
 But I still think there's value in going through and pulling out the quotes to capture them.
+I love to talk to a team and find that they know their users by name and can refer back to specific quotes.

+You might worry about acting on anecdotal evidence, and you should test and measure your changes, but that kind of human understanding will guide you to better decisions.

 # show > tell